TobiasSekan/NetOdt/api.md

 odtDocument.Write(double.NaN);

-// Write a single line with a unformatted text to the document
-// (Note: line breaks "\n" will currently not working) odtDocument.Write("This is a text");
+// Write a single line with a unformatted text to the document odtDocument.Write("This is a text");

-// Write the content of the given StringBuilder into the document
-// (Note: line breaks "\n" will currently not working) var content = new StringBuilder();
+// Write the content of the given StringBuilder into the document var content = new StringBuilder();
 content.Append("This is a text a very very very long text");
 odtDocument.Write(content);